 Communication breakdowns in the family can cause significant relational barriers.
 Good communication is essential for maintaining healthy relationships, nurturing our children into adulthood, and avoiding unnecessary conflict.
-Avoid the Cold War by following these 10 Communication Tips.
+Avoid a Cold War by following these 10 communication musts.

 Life for the American family is fast-paced.
 Hours that used to be spent at the dinner table talking have been replaced by running to activities.
 Valuable hours of molding and shaping our kids have been taken away.
 Protect family meal times.
 Make a point of eating together at least two or three times per week.
 No TV or phones.